 1 | INTRODUCTION

 [PAR1] Despite often being neglected in ecological studies (Morley, 2012; Scholz & Choudhury, 2014), parasites are key components of natural communities and ecosystem functioning (Dobson & Hudson, 1986; Frainer et al., 2018; Lafferty et al., 2008; Marcogliese, 2004; Minchella & Scott, 1991; Pascal et al., 2020; Poulin, 1999).
-They often implicate physiological and behavioral changes of their hosts (Barber et al., 2000; Iwanowicz, 2011), are major elements of food webs (Lafferty et al., 2006, 2008; Marcogliese & Cone, 1997a) and respond to global changes (Brooks & Hoberg, 2007; Cable et al., 2017; Carlson et al., 2020; Mostowy & Engelstädter, 2010).
-It is then important to understand host-parasite association dynamics as parasites are ubiquitous in ecological systems (Windsor, 1998) and co-evolute with host populations (Dunn et al., 2009; Papkou et al., 2016).
-Infection patterns within a population or community can vary across taxa, time and/or space making it difficult to understand and model the drivers of infection within ecological systems (Happel, 2019; Poulin, 2006; Poulin & Dick, 2007; Thieltges & Reise, 2007; Villalba-Vasquez et al., 2018; Young & Maccoll, 2017).
-Still, the literature currently fails to disentangle the processes explaining variation in parasite infection across spatial scales as parasite species filtering (the series of processes influencing species distribution) is widely scale-dependent (Bolnick et al., 2020; Poulin, 1998).
-Studies are then constraint by context-dependencies such as spatial scaling, biological scaling, and sampling design.
+They often involve physiological and behavioral changes of their hosts (Barber et al., 2000; Iwanowicz, 2011), are major elements of food webs (Lafferty et al., 2006, 2008; Marcogliese & Cone, 1997a) and respond to global changes (Brooks & Hoberg, 2007; Cable et al., 2017; Carlson et al., 2020; Mostowy & Engelstädter, 2010).
+Thus, host-parasite association dynamics as parasites are ubiquitous in ecological systems (Windsor, 1998).
+Despite that recognition, infection patterns within a population or community can vary across taxa, time and/or space making it difficult to understand and model the drivers of infection within ecological systems (Happel, 2019; Poulin, 2006; Poulin & Dick, 2007; Thieltges & Reise, 2007; Villalba-Vasquez et al., 2018; Young & Maccoll, 2017).
+Thus, our understanding of the processes explaining variation in parasite infection across spatial scales is still poor (Bolnick et al., 2020; Poulin, 1998).
+Studies are constraint by context-dependencies such as spatial scaling, biological scaling, and sampling design.
 In this context, multi-scale approach to host-parasite ecology is imperative.
 As humans modify ecosystems (physically and biologically) it is essential to understand the full extent of complexity of disease dynamics to improve future predictions and select appropriate scale for management and conservation strategies (Cohen et al., 2016).

-[PAR2] Distribution of organisms is constrained by environmental filtering (local abiotic conditions must be ecophysiologically suitable for species to occur), species interactions (e.g., competition, predation, parasitism) and dispersal limitations (Guisan et al., 2017).
+[PAR2] The distribution of organisms in space is constrained by environmental filtering, species interactions and dispersal limitations (Guisan et al., 2017).
 Spatial scale-dependance of these processes have long been established in ecology (Rietkerk et al., 2002; Viana & Chase, 2019).
 In this regard, single-scale studies tend to overlook the full extent of ecological processes shaping species distribution and interactions, hence drawing biased conclusions (Levin, 1992; Peterson & Parker, 1998).
 This has also been addressed in disease ecology.
 For example, Cohen et al., (2016) found that the relative importance of processes driving the distribution of disease emergence (host richness, abiotic factors, and human population density) varied with the scale magnitude.
 Scaling-level on which empirical data is scoped for estimating infection parameters can mislead conclusions if cross-scale dependencies are unknown.
 For instance, in a study on nematodes infecting alfalfa (Medicago sativa) at three scale levels (river basin, field and microhabitat), the abundance of parasites at one scale did not explain the abundance at another scale revealing the importance of cross-scale processes (Simmons et al., 2008).
 One of the first steps to clarify these context-dependencies in infection dynamics is to address the importance of spatial scaling for the estimation of infection parameters such as the prevalence of infection in biotic communities.
 Patterns of regional-scale infection parameter can be caused by different underlying local patterns of infection.
 For instance, a regional prevalence of 20% could be caused by all sites having the same prevalence with no variance (i.e., all sites at 20%) or by the average prevalence of all sites being at 20% with large inter-site variance (e.g., half at 0% and half at 40%).
 Thus, context-dependencies might be the reason why infection patterns are still misunderstood across scales.